Falls Park at Keowee

 The community has a landscape-first philosophy.
 Homes should feel like they belong in the environment, not on top of it.
 Earth-tone exteriors are required community-wide: think deep charcoals, warm browns, forest greens, weathered wood tones, and dark bronze.
 No white, cream, beige, or light-colored exteriors.
 The Architectural Review Board (ARB) has final authority on all exterior design and materials.

-The minimum home size is 1,200 heated square feet.
-Height restrictions are in place community-wide, with tighter limits near the waterfall.
-Lots adjacent to the waterfall and pavilion have additional restrictions including setback requirements to keep structures subordinate to the natural landscape.
-Detailed guidelines are provided during tours.
+The minimum home size is 1,600 square feet.
+Height limits and setback requirements are being finalized by the Architectural Review Board, with tighter restrictions near the waterfall and pavilion to keep structures subordinate to the natural landscape.
+Final guidelines are subject to change and will be provided during tours and to reservation holders.

 There is no requirement on when to break ground.
 Once construction begins, homes must be completed within 18 months.